 The published admission number (in addition to any boys already in Year 11 at the school) is 50.
-All pupils in the Sixth Form are required to have achieved six GCSEs (including Mathematics and English) at grades A-C, preferably with an A, A or B in the subjects chosen at Advanced Level or in a related subject.
-All pupils should also have an average GCSE points score of 33 or above.
-The points used are the Department for Education (DCSF) points - 58 A, 52 A, 46 B, 40 C, 34 D, 28 E. Progression onto the second year of the course (A2) is dependent on successful completion and passing of two or more AS levels.
+All students in the Sixth Form are required to have achieved six GCSEs (including Mathematics and English) at grades A-C, preferably with an A, A or B in the subjects chosen at Advanced Level or in a related subject.
+All students should also have an average GCSE points score of 33 or above.
+The points used are the Department for Education (DCSF) points - 58 A, 52 A, 46 B, 40 C, 34 D, 28 E. In exceptional circumstances an applicant may be admitted by the school's Admissions Panel if they have narrowly failed to attain the required standard, but their prior attainment and Post-16 course choice suggests that they are likely to succeed in the sixth form.
+Progression onto the second year of the course (A2) is dependent on successful completion and passing of two or more AS levels.
 A separate booklet giving information about the Sixth Form is available on request.